tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **July 5th**
+Morning: Was wondering if I actually need that `thirtyfour` crate, maybe I can just make my own HTTP requests to `geckodriver`?
+But I think the even just the session management is worth it, even if the only thin Browsh does is to inject JS into tabs.
+So first thing today is to see if I can inject JS into the browser chrome and have it message back to central server.

+* ProfessorLogout recommended this story: https://craphound.com/overclocked/Cory_Doctorow_-_Overclocked_-_When_Sysadmins_Ruled_the_Earth.html

+Evening: Found a project that uses a crazy SVG trick to take screenshots of DOM elements: https://github.com/zumerlab/snapdom/ It uses a feature of SVG where you can add actual HTML elements inside the SVG XML and the SVG renderer renders the HTML to and image!!
+It seems that it can render pretty much anything.
+I don't think it's a replacement for the webext API tab capture, but I think it'll work great in tabs where webextension aren't allowed.
+I'd love for it to be possible in the browser UI chrome.
+But I spent most of the day struggling to get snapdom's script escaped into the browse  content using Webdriver, it's complaining about newlines being escaped in backticks.
+It's quite annoying.

 📅 **July 4th**
 Afternoon: Actually did a fair bit of coding yesterday on my "day off", got `geckodriver-librs` pushed and published to crates.io.
 It's just like `geckodriver` but you can include it in your own project, rather than having to download and run the pre-existing `geckodriver` binaries seperately.
 I was feeling quite overwhelmed about trying to get the Shadow Terminal to be the E2E tester on Browsh, but now that I've found `geckodriver` and the `thirtyfour` Webdriver wrapper, both in Rust, I'm feeling a bit more confident and a bit excited about revisting Browsh.
 Like I saw that Firefox's Marionette now has an `--allow-system` flag that allows querying Firefox's UI from `geckodriver`!
 Is it possible now to do things like get the history dropdown in realtime, get all the contents of all those little icons in the status bar, show extensin popups?
 So I think I'm going to have a play today and see how I feel.
 Evening: Got `geckodriver-librs` reading from and writing to the browser chrome!
 Thanks to NamcoJoulder.
 Like got it to click on adding an extension and adding a permission.
 And opening up menus and clicking on menu items.
 Focussing the URL bar, seeing it drop suggestions.
 I think the next step would be to see if I can get a JS loop/daemon thing running stabily in the GUI chrome.